lava/amd64-bf/README.md

 * Thread-local storage isn't properly implemented (yet?)

-*
+* `bold` should probably support a `-static` flag.
+Or any flag at all.

+* An `install` target is still missing.
+An autotools-based configury seems like a good match ;)

-* I will be very impressed if someone manages to write a program that properly daemonizes and accepts incoming connections.
+* I will be very impressed if someone manages to write a program that properly daemonizes and accepts incoming connections on a socket.